This article was scientifically reviewed by Human Sexuality expert Dr. Laurie Mintz in June 2023.

 While there is no magical cure or remedy for pain during sex while living with endometriosis, there are some ways to ease the pain or discomfort.

-As we mentioned, intimacy can be disrupted in relationships due to endometriosis.
-It can cause friction, arguments, and feelings of anxiety or rejection for both partners.
+As we mentioned, intimacy can be disrupted in relationships due to painful penetrative sex.
+It can cause feelings of anxiety for both partners.
 And even though talking about endometriosis may be stressful or difficult, relaying your experience to your partner may help them to understand how you’re feeling, and why you’re not as inclined to be intimate.

 Visit Your Doctor

-Sexual health is important, so talking with your doctor about your endometriosis is nothing to be ashamed of.
-It’s also worth the short-lived uncomfortable discussion as a means to have a better level of physical and mental health.
+Sexual health is important, so talking with your doctor about painful sex and/or your endometriosis is essential.
 Your doctor may be able to prescribe medication or suggest activities that can help you control your endometriosis.
 They may also recommend that you have laparoscopic surgery, which will remove as much of the tissue outside of the uterus as possible.

 Try New Positions